mzanibelli/kakedit/README.md

 ## See also

 The infamous [connect.kak](https://github.com/alexherbo2/connect.kak) is much better in (almost) every aspect.
-If I had a reason not to choose it, it would be because it's too big for my use cases and heavily relies on Unix-like underlying OS.
+If I had a reason not to choose it, it would be because it's too big for my use cases.
 I also prefer a single binary over a collection of runtime scripts.